MJHendricks/SQLTradeAnalysis/README.md

 - Purchase Price
 - Rank

-the result has been exported as a csv file, results.csv.
+The result has been exported as a csv file, results.csv.

+## Acknowledgements
+Special thanks to [preppindata.com](https://www.preppindata.com) for providng an endless supply of datasets and challenges.